-For the Long Island Sound DMMP, it should be noted that the site designation restrictions require the inclusion of private projects generating more than 25,000 cubic yards of dredged material as well as all federal projects in the region.
-The LIS DMMP will identify potential environmentally acceptable, practicable management plans that can be utilized by various dredging proponents in their analysis of options to manage their dredging projects.
+For the Long Island Sound DMMP, it should be noted that the site designation restrictions apply to all federal projects, and non-federal projects generating more than 25,000 cubic yards of dredged material in the region.
+The LIS DMMP will identify potential environmentally acceptable, practicable management alternatives that can be utilized by various dredging proponents in their analysis of options to manage their dredging projects.
 The DMMP will provide its users with an array of suitable/feasible options that they could use in their alternatives analyses that will meet or exceed their needs.